Sailesh75/PERN-todo/README.md

     ```bash
     cp .env.example .env
     ```
-   - Configure your database settings in the `.env` file.
+   - Configure your database settings, Google OAuth credentials, and email settings in the `.env` file.
 5. Run the application:
     ```bash
     npm start